-Hormel Foods uses more than 9,000 unique items to package and produce our products, including corrugated paperboard, labels, films, cans, plastic bags, displays, glass containers, metal closures and plastic closures.
-Approximately 80 percent of our product packaging by weight is recyclable and/or made from recycled materials.
+Hormel Foods uses more than 11,000 unique items to package and produce our products, including corrugated paperboard, labels, films, cans, plastic bags, displays, glass containers, metal closures and plastic closures.
+Approximately 89 percent of our product packaging, by weight, is recyclable and/or made from recycled materials.

 Projects To Achieve Packaging Minimization*

 790KPounds Of Material Saved